 The Hot Springs Reservation, the first name for Hot Springs National, was designated as protected in 1832, 40 years before Yellowstone.
 This makes it the oldest National Park unit.
 With 26 miles of hiking trails, there are plenty of ways to take in the beautiful natural scenery or stroll through historical Bathhouse Row or the Grand Promenade.
 It wouldn’t be a visit to Hot Springs without a hot bath.
 Visit one of the local bathhouses that are fed from the springs for some excellent rest.

 Wanderlust RV Park: Eureka Springs

-The nearby town of Eureka Springs is renowned for its Victorian charm and is known at the Little Switzerland of America due to its alpine style architecture and Victorian style manors.
+The nearby town of Eureka Springs is renowned for its Victorian charm and is known as the Little Switzerland of America due to its alpine-style architecture and Victorian style manors.
 After you’ve gotten your fill of shopping and dining, hop on the Belle of the Ozarks to take a cruise down Beaver Lake.
-I recommend Ozark Mountain Ziplines so you can soar through the tree tops of the Ozarks.
+I recommend Ozark Mountain Ziplines so that you can soar through the treetops of the Ozarks.

 Gilbert RV Campground: St. Joe

 Gilbert RV Campground is located on the banks of the Buffalo National River, the nation’s first designated National River.
 The grounds have what you need in a quality campsite including full utility hookups, satellite TV, W-Fi, showers, laundry facilities, and even some grocery shopping within the grounds.

 Where Gilbert shines is the potential for fun located within walking distance of the grounds.
 You are on the doorstep of fishing, horseback riding, hiking, and swimming.
 Rent a canoe, kayak, or tube to explore the bluffs and wildlife along the Buffalo.

 Ozarks RV Resort on Table Rock Lake: Oak Grove